patrikx3/gitlist/README.md

-# 🤖 P3X Gitlist - An elegant, feature rich and modern git ui repository viewer v2018.11.24-0
+# 🤖 P3X Gitlist - An enhanced elegant, feature rich and modern git ui repository viewer v2018.12.9-4

 This is an open-source project.
 Star this repository, if you like it, or even donate!
 Thank you so much! :)